Sky Base Gallery

 Places in Sky Base are only available to pupils with an Education, Health and Care Plan (EHCP).

 Schools, parents and/or professionals may recommend that a child with an EHCP is considered for a place in the provision.
-They are then referred to the Consultations panel which meets each half-term.
+They are then referred to the Consultations Panel which meets each half-term.

 During the panel, each child is considered on a case by case basis against the agreed criteria for complex communication needs: children will always have a significant need in social communication and, sometimes, a diagnosis of Autism Spectrum Condition (ASC).
 The child will also need to have the potential to access the mainstream school and curriculum for more than 50% of their school day.

-The panel comprises of a range of professionals who know and understand the needs of the child.
 By sharing knowledge and views about each child, the panel is able to make a well-informed decision as to whether the support from Sky Base would help that child be able to access and thrive in a mainstream setting.

 What are our aims in Sky Base?